 - Safety rating: Ranked 11 on the Global Peace Index with a score of 1.38 (USA is ranked 128 with a score of 2.40), meaning Switzerland is one of the safest countries in the world

-- Solo Travel Friendliness: As far as safety goes, Switzerland is for everyone and anyone.
-I felt super safe during my time there.
+- Solo Travel Friendliness: As far as safety and friendliness goes, Switzerland is for everyone and anyone.
+I felt super safe and welcome during my time there.

-- Climate: Summer is warm and crisp, autumn and spring are temperate and winters are cold, experiencing snow and freezing temperatures particularly at high altitudes.
+- Climate: Summer is warm and crisp, autumn and spring are temperate, and winters are cold, when you can experience snow and freezing temperatures, particularly at high altitudes.

 - Best SIM cards: Swisscom can be purchased in person at any phone shop.
 Bring your passport.

-- Random useful tip: Switzerland may be landlocked but it has 1500 lakes so pack your bathing suit or skates, depending on the season!
+- Random useful tip: Switzerland may be landlocked, but it has over 1500 lakes so pack your bathing suit or skates, depending on the season!

 Budget Solo Travelers ($30 - $50): Rated as one of the most expensive countries to travel in, finding cheap accommodation could be a challenge.
 Expect to pay a lot more than you normally would even for a basic dorm room.
 However, you will be compensated with great social vibes and high chance of meeting fellow backpackers.
 Couchsurfing and Airbnbs may be great alternatives for those who are on a tight budget.
 There are also campsites close to train stations with decent facilities.